avf2001/IELTS/Speaking/Task 1/Topics/Home.md

 Since my taste always changes, my favorite color at the moment is black.
 Although I have just bought some black items recently, black surprisingly suits me.
 It feels like I become more mature and more mysterious when wearing a black dress.
 And because it’s one of the basic colors, it’s easy to mix and match with other items of different colors and styles.
 ### What is the most popular colour among your friends?
 Why is that?
 To be honest, it’s hard to tell, as it totally depends on their taste.
 But I guess it’s black because it is simple, yet classy.
 You know, most of them usually dress themselves up in black in both informal or formal events.
+### Which part of your home do you like the most?
+It’s the dining room where my family spends our time together.
+Not only lunch or dinner but all our family reunions take place in the dining room where we can enjoy a harmonious atmosphere.
+We always try to keep the family dinner as something we cannot go a day without, since for us it’s the family bonding that lies behind.